June 4, 2017:

 She was lonely and would sit in our office for company.
 The owner, a belligerent entitled fat woman who'd have been a bag lady if she hadn't been born rich, frequently expressed her exasperation.
 "I don't want her here scaring away business."

-As she was dying she came to us for comfort.
+When she was dying she came to us for comfort.
 The only people she knew.
 I expected we'd give her a room to rest in but the owner threw her out.

 Although I had no ability to affect the outcome I still felt very guilty, so that when prople in town looked at me I thought it was accusatory.
 Sometimes when you work you just keep your head down.
 I wished I hadn't.